williballenthin/williballenthin.com/content/posts/2023-02-22-shellcode-hash-prevalence.md

 </details>

 We can also generate yara rules for a retrohunt that match a collection of hashes.
-These rules benefit from the `3 or more` clauses that are a bit more flexible and requiring *all* hash values to be present:
+These rules benefit from the `3 or more` clauses that are a bit more flexible then requiring *all* hash values to be present:

 ```yara
 rule sc_hash_add1505Shl5Hash32